shanmbic/cpython/Doc/library/asyncio-eventloop.rst

      expire.
 If not specified will automatically be set to True on UNIX.

+   * *reuse_port* tells the kernel to allow this endpoint to be bound to the same port as other existing endpoints are bound to, so long as they all set this flag when being created.
+This option is not supported on Windows.

    This method is a :ref:`coroutine <coroutine>`.

+   .. versionchanged:: 3.5

-   On Windows with :class:`ProactorEventLoop`, SSL/TLS is not supported.
+      On Windows with :class:`ProactorEventLoop`, SSL/TLS is now supported.

    .. seealso::

       The function :func:`start_server` creates a (:class:`StreamReader`,
       :class:`StreamWriter`) pair and calls back a function with this pair.

+   .. versionchanged:: 3.5.1

+      The *host* parameter can now be a sequence of strings.

 .. coroutinemethod:: BaseEventLoop.create_unix_server(protocol_factory, path=None, \*, sock=None, backlog=100, ssl=None)